yuvvantalreja/penn_apps/README.md

 # AR Hand Control Application

-A real-time augmented reality application that allows you to manipulate both 2D and 3D virtual objects using hand gestures detected through your webcam.
+A real-time augmented reality application that allows you to manipulate 3D CAD assemblies and components using hand gestures detected through your webcam.

 ## Features

 - **Hand Tracking**: Uses MediaPipe for robust real-time hand detection
-- **2D Object Manipulation**: Grab, move, and scale virtual circles and cubes
-- **3D Model Rendering**: Load and manipulate 3D OBJ models with full rotation and scaling
+- **CAD Assembly Manipulation**: Load and manipulate multi-component CAD assemblies
-- **Dual Object Support**: Switch between 2D and 3D objects or display both simultaneously
+- **Component-Level Control**: Grab and manipulate individual components within assemblies
-- **Advanced 3D Controls**: Rotate 3D models using two-hand gestures
+- **Advanced 3D Controls**: Move, rotate, and scale components using intuitive hand gestures
 - **Multiple Render Modes**: Wireframe, solid, and point cloud rendering for 3D objects
 - **Real-time Interaction**: Smooth, responsive gesture recognition
 - **Multi-hand Support**: Track up to 2 hands simultaneously
+- **Assembly Management**: Toggle between different CAD assemblies and components

 ## Gestures

 ### Basic Gestures
-- **Pinch (Thumb + Index Finger)**: Grab an object when fingers are close to it
+- **Pinch (Thumb + Index Finger)**: Grab a CAD component when fingers are close to it
-- **Move while Pinching**: Move the grabbed object around the screen
+- **Move while Pinching**: Move the grabbed component in 3D space
-- **Pinch and Spread**: Scale the object larger or smaller by changing pinch distance
+- **Pinch and Spread**: Scale the component larger or smaller by changing pinch distance
-- **Open Hand**: Release the currently grabbed object
+- **Open Hand**: Release the currently grabbed component

-### 3D-Specific Gestures
+### CAD-Specific Gestures
-- **Two-Hand Pinch**: Rotate 3D objects when both hands are pinching
-- **Single Hand on 3D Object**: Move and scale 3D models in 3D space
-- **Auto-Rotation**: 3D objects rotate automatically when not being manipulated
+- **Component Selection**: Pinch near individual components to grab and manipulate them
+- **Independent Movement**: Each component can be moved and scaled independently
+- **Assembly Navigation**: Use keyboard controls to cycle through assemblies and components

 ## Installation